-The 20% activities must be recorded and the training provider will give the apprentice access to a learning platform which supports this recording.
-Apprentices will not be able to complete their End Point Assessment without evidencing the 20% time.
+The learning activities must be recorded in a portfolio of evidence, and the training provider will give the apprentice access to an online learning platform to do this.
+The portfolio will contain items such as assignments, reflective notes, work products (evidence of real work) and witness testimony.
+Apprentices will not be able to complete their End Point Assessment without evidencing the off-the-job learning time.

-The training provider and the manager are responsible for planning the 20% learning tasks to ensure that the Knowledge, Skills and Behaviours can be learnt and met.
-Managers will be supported with this by the training provider.
+The training provider and the manager are responsible for planning the learning tasks to ensure that the Knowledge, Skills and Behaviours (KSB's) of the apprenticeship standard can be learnt and competence can be met.
+Training providers will support managers to do this.

-To determine what will count towards the 20%, the following questions can help:
+To determine what will count towards this the following questions can help:

 - Is the activity imparting new knowledge, skills or behaviours?